aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 systems.

-In our model of the SOP, we model the system as a set of endpoints that communicate to each other by making one or more _calls_.
-Since call is a fairly generic notion, we encapsulate its description in a separate Alloy module, to be imported from other modules that rely on it -- similar to standard libraries in programming languages:
+In our model of the SOP, we model the system as a set of endpoints that communicate with each other by making one or more _calls_.
+Since _call_ is a fairly generic notion, we encapsulate its description in a separate Alloy module, to be imported from other modules that rely on it -- similar to standard libraries in programming languages: